Integrating theory and experiments to link local mechanisms and ecosystem-level consequences of vegetation patterns in drylands: Introduction

-Active lines of theoretical research aiming to address this question have focused on understanding how different components of the ecosystem may interact with each other to determine an ecosystem's response to aridification \citep{Bonachela_2015,Yizhaq2016}, as well as on designing synthetic feedbacks (in the form of artificial microbiomes) that could prevent ecosystems collapses or make such transitions smoother \citep{Martin2015,Conde2020, Vidiella2020}.
+Active lines of theoretical research aiming to address this question have focused on understanding how different components of the ecosystem may interact with each other to determine its response to aridification \citep{Bonachela2015,Yizhaq2016}, as well as on designing synthetic feedbacks, in the form of artificial microbiomes, that could prevent ecosystems collapses or make such transitions smoother \citep{Martin2015,Conde2020, Vidiella2020}.
 The question has also attracted considerable attention from empirical researchers \citep{Maestre2016}, and recent evidence suggests that certain structural and functional ecosystem attributes respond abruptly to aridity \citep{Berdugo2020}.
-Despite current efforts, whether desertification is more likely to occur gradually or abruptly remains largely unknown.
+Despite current efforts, whether desertification is more likely to occur gradually or abruptly remains largely unknown \citep{Rietkerk2021}.

-Here, we outline and rank strategies that will help answer this question.
+Here, we discuss how self-organized vegetation patterns may help understand desertification processes.
+To this end, we review existing theoretical models and outline potential empirical approaches that will help test these models and ultimately elucidate how ecosystems respond to aridification.
 In section \ref{sec:rationale}, we discuss the ecological rationale behind existing models for vegetation self-organization.
-We review such models in section \ref{sec:models} and summarize their opposing predictions about the ecosystem collapse in section \ref{sec:transitions}.
-In section \ref{sec:experiments}, we describe possible manipulative experiments and empirical measures to select among the previously scrutinized models.
+We review such models in section \ref{sec:models}, and summarize their opposing predictions about the ecosystem collapse in section \ref{sec:transitions}.
+In section \ref{sec:experiments}, we describe possible manipulative experiments and empirical measures that can help when selecting among the previously scrutinized models.
 Finally, in section \ref{sec:conclusions}, we discuss different research lines that build on current knowledge and discuss how to apply lessons learned from studying self-organized vegetation patterns to other self-organizing systems.